adoxa/ansicon/readme.txt

     Vincent Fatica for pointing out \e[K was not right.
     Nat Kuhn for pointing out the problem with report cursor position.
+    Michel Kempeneers for discovering the buffer wrap issue.

     Thiadmer Riemersma for the nearest color algorithm.